 Use Event Titles to apply a consistent color to the text of any events in this section.
 “Automatic” behaves as normal, choosing a color for maximum contrast.

-When you create a new section or event, TimeStory uses the current default style for that item.
-Sections, point events, and span events each have a separate default style.
+When you create a new section, event, or image, TimeStory uses the current default style for that item.
+Sections, point events, span events, and images each have a separate default style.

-If you select a section or event, you can tell TimeStory to make that item’s style the default for its type, using the menu items, , or .
-(At most one of these items will be visible at a time, depending on what’s selected.)
+If you select a section or event, you can tell TimeStory to make that item’s style the default for its type under the Style menu.
+You can also apply the current default style to any item or items with.

 The three default styles are saved with your document or document templates.